Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \paragraph{Sensitivity to claim decomposition granularity.} Table~\ref{tab:ablations} compares two decomposition strategies: \textbf{Sentence-based}, which extracts claims sentence by sentence, and \textbf{Holistic}, which reads the full answer once and then produces a claim set for verification.
 The two strategies achieve similar overall answer-level F1 (\resAblateExtractorFocusAnyFOne\ vs.\ \resAblateExtractorOnceAnyFOne), but exhibit a consistent precision--recall trade-off across task types.
 Sentence-based decomposition yields higher recall (e.g., \resAblateExtractorFocusQARec\ on QA), whereas Holistic decomposition tends to achieve higher precision (e.g., \resAblateExtractorOnceQAPrec\ on QA).
 The same pattern holds for Summary and Data2Text.
 These results suggest that RT4CHART is robust to decomposition style, although granularity affects error preference: Sentence-based decomposition is more likely to surface localized or partial hallucinations, while Holistic decomposition is more conservative.

-The two strategies also differ in \emph{span-level localizability}.
-Sentence-based decomposition extracts claims from each sentence individually, so every claim retains a direct link to its source sentence; when a claim is judged unfaithful, the verdict traces back to a precise character span in the answer (Table~\ref{tab:localization_diagnostics}).
+The two strategies also differ in \emph{span-level traceability}.
+Sentence-based decomposition extracts claims from each sentence individually, so every claim retains a direct link to its source sentence; when a claim is judged unfaithful, the verdict traces back to the originating sentence span in the answer (Table~\ref{tab:localization_diagnostics}).
 Holistic decomposition extracts claims from the full answer at once and does not track which sentence each claim originates from, so it cannot produce span-level output.
 This structural advantage is the main reason RT4CHART adopts Sentence-based decomposition.

 \paragraph{Sensitivity to chunking hyperparameters.} We next vary the chunk window and overlap parameters $(W,O)$ over a small grid and report the resulting answer-level performance in Table~\ref{tab:rq3-chunking-grid}.
 The main pattern is stability rather than sharp sensitivity.
 Once the window is large enough to preserve local evidence dependencies ($W \ge \resChunkAdequateWindow$), performance remains strong across nearby settings.
 The best configuration is $(\resChunkBestWindow,\resChunkBestOverlap)$ with F1$=\resChunkBestFOne$, and among the high-coverage settings, the spread is at most \resChunkHighCoverageDeltaFOne.
-This suggests that RT4CHART does not rely on narrowly tuned chunk boundaries, as long as the local window is wide enough to retain the evidence needed for local verification.
+This suggests that RT4CHART does not rely on narrowly tuned chunk boundaries, provided the local window is sufficiently wide to retain the evidence needed for local verification.

 \begin{rqbox} \textbf{Answer to RQ3:} RT4CHART is configurable without being brittle.
 Sentence-based decomposition is the better default because it preserves comparable F1, improves recall, and uniquely enables span-level localization, while chunking remains stable once the local window is large enough to retain the evidence needed for verification. \end{rqbox}